On Air Now

 Something’s coming...
 ‘West Side Story’, the 1961 musical film about rival gangs in New York City, is soon to be remade and directed by Steven Spielberg.

 West Side Story, originally a 1957 Broadway musical, is being remade into a film by 20th Century Fox.

 The remake will be directed by Steven Spielberg, with the script adapted by Tony Award winner (and Lincoln screenwriter) Tony Kushner.
 The remake will represent Spielberg’s first musical project in his lengthy career.

 West Side Story sets the love story of Shakespeare's Romeo and Juliet against a backdrop of gang culture in 1950s New York.
-When Jets gang member Tony falls for Maria, the sister of the leader of the Sharks, tensions rise and disaster ensues.
+When former Jets member Tony falls for Maria, the sister of the leader of rival gang the Sharks, tensions rise and disaster ensues.

-The soundtrack, composed by Leonard Bernstein, contains a host of timeless songs including ‘Maria’, ‘Tonight’, ‘America’, ‘Somewhere’, ‘I Feel Pretty’ and ‘Gee Officer Krupke’.
+The soundtrack, composed by the late Leonard Bernstein with lyrics by Stephen Sondheim, contains a host of timeless songs including ‘Maria’, ‘Tonight’, ‘America’, ‘Somewhere’, ‘I Feel Pretty’ and ‘Gee Officer Krupke’.

 In the original 1961 film, Maria was played by Natalie Wood and Tony by Richard Beymer, with Rita Moreno and George Chakiris starring as Anita and Bernardo.